At our writing workshops you will:

 Partnership with Kerouac House

-Several times a year, the Jack Kerouac Project of Orlando partners with MAD about Words to offer you the opportunity to meet and write with the writer-in-residence at Kerouac House.
+Since 2009, the Jack Kerouac Project of Orlando and MAD about Words have partnered to offer you the opportunity to meet and write with the writer-in-residence at Kerouac House.

 Jack Kerouac lived in a house in the College Park neighborhood of Orlando at the time On the Road made him a national sensation.
 And it was in this home that Kerouac wrote his follow-up, The Dharma Bums.
 The Kerouac House is now a living, literary tribute to one of the great American writers of the twentieth century.